How to give a dog a bath: A vet’s guide

 (Image credit: Getty)

-Selecting the right dog shampoo and ensuring that you have all of the necessary supplies will make the process much easier.
-Also take time to think about how you can make bath time as stress-free and rewarding for your pooch as possible, particularly if your dog hates baths
+Selecting the best dog shampoo for your pup – and possibly pairing it with one of the best dog conditioners – will make the process much easier.
+So too will ensuring you have you have all the necessary supplies to make bathing your dog a breeze.
+Additionally, devote some time to thinking about how you can make bath time as stress-free and rewarding for your dog as possible, particularly if your dog hates baths.

 If you are bathing your dog in a sink or bathtub, consider using a no-skid mat to provide comfortable footing for your dog.
 Taking a few minutes to prepare in advance will make bath time less stressful, while also decreasing the likelihood that you have to step away from your dog during the bath.